thogermine/url-shortener/README.md

 the postman collection should be able to run smoothly afterwards.

+## Inspiration

+The following exercises are without solutions, but there are 2 inspirational test classes that illustrate most of what you need.

+**dk/lundogbendsen/springbootcourse/urlshortener/controller/InspirationalUserControllerTest.java**

+Show how you can use Mockity to test the Controller Layer.

+**dk/lundogbendsen/springbootcourse/urlshortener/controller/InspirationalSecurityTest.java**

+Shows how you could user @SpringBootTest to test the security part of the API.

+Mind that you have a free choice of @SpringBootTest and Mockito.
+They have equivalent capabilities.
+It's a matter of style, comfort and preference...

 ## User CRUD:

 ### Exercise: Create User

+Should return 200 and the user created

 ### Exercise: Create User that already exists

+Must setup a canned answer in the UserService that is the same as the user, you are trying to create.

+Should throw an exception.
+And a certain status code.

 ### Exercise: List Users

+Setup a canned answer of a couple of users.

+Should return a list of those users.

 ### Exercise: Get User

 ### Exercise: Get User that does not exist
 ### Exercise: Delete User
 ### Exercise: Delete User that does not exist